‘An example of hypocrisy’: Army declares violence in wake of Imran’s arrest a ‘black chapter’

 -

-A view of a house in cantonment area, which was set afire by supporters of Pakistan’s former Prime Minister Imran Khan during a protest against his arrest, in Lahore, Pakistan May 9, 2023. — Reuters

-The Inter-Services Public Relations (ISPR) said on Wednesday that May 9 will be remembered as a “black chapter”, referring to the protests “targeting army property and installations” that took place after PTI Chairman Imran Khan’s arrest a day earlier.

-“We will not allow anyone to take the law into their hands,” the media’s military wing said in a statement issued today.
+“We will not allow anyone to take the law into their hands,” the military’s media wing said in a statement issued today.

 It stated that Imran Khan was arrested from the Islamabad High Court (IHC) “in line with the NAB statement and law”.
 “Immediately after this arrest, attacks were perpetrated on the army’s properties and installations while slogans anti-army slogans were raised.”